 Respond & Control

-In Canada, outside of the regulated area, all new finds of HWA are eradicated using mechanical control only.
+In Canada all new finds of HWA are eradicated using mechanical control only.
 Infested trees are cut down and burned on-site in an effort to eradicate HWA.
 Delimitation surveys are used to monitor the success of the eradication treatment (Ontario HWA working group 2014).

 Insecticide formulations with the active ingredients imidacloprid or dinotefuran are widely used in the United States.
 Methods of applying these active ingredients include: soil applied treatments (eg. time-released tablets or drenches), basal bark sprays and tree injection (see photo below).
 Initial studies suggest that a tank mix of imidacloprid and dinotefuran applied as a basal bark spray may be the most optimal chemical control tactic (Invasive Species Centre 2015).